 Patterns

-dot11<XXX>Implemented: Static implementation capability
+dot11<XXX>Implemented: Static implementation capability (“Pattern A”)

 A static implementation pattern is for a feature that is an inherent capability of a given implementation.
-As an “inherent” capability, this pattern is for features which are permanently operational in implementations that support it – that is, it is not enabled or disabled dynamically during the lifetime of an instance of the implementation.
+As an “inherent” capability, this pattern is for features that are permanently operational in an instantiation of an implementation that supports it – that is, it is not enabled or disabled dynamically during the lifetime of an instance of the implementation.

 There are two forms of this pattern: internal use only, and externally accessible, as described below